adamtrancurantis/aws-sqs-advanced-redrive-demo/BLOG.md

 `shouldSkip` and `shouldDelete` take the message as their only argument and move the file into their appropriate directory if their function returns `true`.
 The `updateMapper` allows you to make in-place modifications to the message before moving it into the `updates/pending` directory.

-## Separating our messages based on its issue
+## Separating each message based on its issue

 Our test errors come in three flavors. `messageType` can be `SHOULD_SKIP`, `SHOULD_DELETE`, or `SHOULD_MODIFY`.
 Here is a custom processor to separate our messages based on concern: